lorin/things-that-will-eventually-bite-you/README.md

-# Things that will eventually bite you
+# Things that will eventually bite you as a back-end software engineer

 There are many, many things that can bite you as a software engineer who works on distributed systems.
 I've decided to start collecting them.